ProLoser/RESTeasy/README.md

     oauth : // Base URL used for all OAuth requests.
 Ex: 'https://github.com/login/oauth' rest : // Base URL used for all API requests.
 Ex: 'https://api.github.com' },
-  // OAuth Configuration and paths oauth : {
+  // OAuth Configuration and paths.
+Usually appended to hosts.oauth url oauth : {
     version : // OAuth version.
 Ex: '1.0' or '2.0'
     authorize : // Path to 'authorize' endpoint.
 Ex: A URI of https://github.com/login/oauth/user/authorize would be just 'user/authorize'